Nursing (NURS)

 Corequisites: NURS 320.

-Exploration of the registered professional nurse as care provider, teacher, manager, professional, and advocate in meeting the nursing care needs of adults across the life span.
+Exploration of the registered professional nurse as care provider, teacher, manager, professional, and advocate in meeting the nursing care needs of adult clients to achieve optimal functioning within various clinical settings.
+Emphasis on critical thinking skills, communication, the nursing process, prioritization, and teaching/learning strategies related to diverse adult clients with various health conditions.

 Prerequisites: Admission into the LPN-BSN Program.